nygdjs/duedate-calculator/README.md

 npm run start
 ```

-It will automagically open up your default broser with the URL.
+It will automagically open up your default browser with the URL.

 ---

-### ☑️ TODOs:
+### ☑️ TODOs

 -   write some nice words about each module

+#### Disclaimer

+-   First time ever using `Date`.
+-   Never wrote tests in my developer life 🙈.
+Need to learn that.
+-   First time using ES modules in the browser and it is fun 👌.